inveniosoftware/docs-invenio-rdm/docs/maintenance/internals/systemfield.md

                 raise ValueError("Value must be GeoPoint instance")
 ```

-## Idempotence and Data Consistency
+## Idempotence and data consistency

-SystemFields are designed to be idempotent - running the same operation multiple times should produce the same result:
+System fields are designed to be idempotent - running the same operation multiple times should produce the same result:

 ```python
 class IdempotentComputedField(SystemField):